 This is quick guide to the MTA Subway system.
 The NYC subway is generally the quickest, most efficient and cheapest way to get around Manhattan and to your next NYC Photo Safari workshop .
 For the visitor it can feel intimidating and daunting.
-This subway guide will help get you acquainted with the system before you arrive, so you'll feel more comfortable and confident using the New York City subway.
+This NYC subway guide will help get you acquainted with the MTA system before you arrive, so you'll feel more comfortable and confident using the New York City subway.

 There are 3 different types of cards available for purchase.
-If you only want to use the subway once, a single ride to ticket will do.
-At the time of this writing a single ride ticket is $2.75; please note that you will have two hours to enter the system with this card.
+If you only want to use the subway once, a single ride to ticket will do - but why not just tap your credit card?
+At the time of this writing a single ride ticket is $2.75; please note that you will have two hours to enter the system with a single use card.
 This does not mean that you can swipe it repeatedly for 2 hours.
 You may also purchase a pay as you go card.
-Which means that you may load it with as much money as you like and each time you swipe the card, $2.50 will be deducted.
+Which means that you may load it with as much money as you like and each time you swipe the card, $2.75 will be deducted.
 Lastly, you may purchase an unlimited use ticket.
 The minimum unlimited use ticket is one week ($30).
 Both unlimited and regular passes cost $1 for the card alone and may be reloaded with more time or money as needed.
 Please note that unlimited does not actually mean unlimited.
 You may only swipe the card once every 18 minutes.
 In other words, if you mistakenly swipe your card successfully you may not swipe again for 18 minutes.
-This helps to deter multiple riders on one pass.
+This helps to deter multiple riders using one pass.
 However you may swipe your card and then use it on a bus or vice versa without waiting.
 If you are using a single ride or a pay as you go card, you may transfer to a bus or vice versa within 2 hours you will not be charged again.
 This is considered a transfer.
 When swiping the card at a turnstile you must not swipe too slowly or too swiftly.
 If you do, the reader will not recognize your card, try again.
 Generally, if you are using a pay as you go card you should not change turnstiles if you get a "swipe again" message, the machine has already taken a fare and if you change turnstiles it will take another.
 If you have an unlimited use pass you may try again at another turnstile if you are having trouble.

 Entering the Subway System.
-Once you pass through the turnstile the fun begins.
+After you pass through the turnstile the fun begins.
 Once in, you may ride the system as long as you like, without having to pay more as long as you do not cross out of a turnstile.
 However there are a few exceptions.
 If you surface from the subway system and swipe your card within 2 hours of the initial swipe at a designated transfer point, you will not be charged another fare.
 The card reader will recognize that you are transferring.
 You may also transfer from the subway to a bus within 2 hours of swiping your card at no additional cost.
 If you have been riding underground for 2 hours it is not likely that you will be able to exit and get on a bus with the same fare.
 Obviously, this will not matter if you have an unlimited use pass.

 Which subway train to choose?
 To better understand the New York City subway system you must also understand how Manhattan is organized.
 Most of Manhattan is divided into a grid system.
 The streets run East and West (1st Street is in lower Manhattan while 215st is at the north end); the Avenues run North and South (1st Ave is on the east side to 12th Ave is on the west side).
 Trains heading "Uptown" are trains heading north to the higher number streets, while downtown trains are going south towards lower numbered streets.
 Everything North of 59th Street (aka Central Park South) is considered Uptown.
 Everything between 1st Street and 59th is Midtown.
 Everything south of 1st Street is Downtown.
 In other words, if you are at the Museum of Natural History (81st St. & Central Park West) and want to get to Times Square, you would need a downtown train.

 How will you know which train is which?
 The signs of course.
 As you enter the station from the street the entrance will have a sign letting you know which train lines are available and in which direction the train is running.
 If a direction is not designated then the entrance will give you access to trains running in both directions.
 If the sign says "via passageway" it means that you will have access via underground tunnels.
-In this case it may be easier to stay above ground and enter via the entrance closest to your actual train.
+In this case it may be easier to stay above ground and enter via the street entrance closest to your actual train.
 Once underground look for signs for the direction you want to go in.
 On the platform, double check the signs above the track to make sure that you will be heading in the right direction.
-Very often one track may serve different train lines, but never different directions (unless there is major construction).
+Very often one track may serve different train lines, but never different directions (unless there is MAJOR construction).
 A platform may have two sides, with one side heading Uptown while the other heads Downtown.
-As the train enters the station take note of the designation at the front and side of the train; however often the direction designation of the train is wrong, so do check the signs in the station.
+As the train enters the station take note of the designation at the front and side of the train; unfortunately the direction designation of the train can be wrong, so do check the signs in the station.

 Express & Local trains.
 Express trains make limited stops while local trains make all stops.
 Late at night almost all express trains will run local making all stops.
 To tell the difference look at a map.
 If you look at 86th Street stop on the Green line on the east side you will notice that it has a white dot while other stops have black dots.
 This means it is an express stop.
 Next to the white dot you will see the numbers 4,5,6; this means that all three trains will stop there.
 However, the stop just before and after are black dots and only have the number 6 next to them.
 In this case only the #6 train will stop while the 4&5 trains will go past.
 Having said this, be aware that late at night and on the weekends express trains may run local and local trains may run express or sometimes a train will change to a different track all together!
 Pay attention to the signs in the subway announcing the changes and listen for announcements on the train.
 And if it's confusing ask someone for help!
 One change which seems to catch many off guard is when the E train runs on the F line which means you can't get to the World Trade Center via the E!